 The origins of AI

 Artificial intelligence was a term coined by John McCarthy back in 1955.
 As a subset of computer science, most of its early researchers had qualified in computing, engineering, physics, or maths.
 Since then AI has slowly been becoming a part of everyday life in some form or another, particularly thanks to the work of pioneers such as Marvin Minsky and Alan Turing.

 Following his work in designing the enigma computer, which played a pivotal role in the Second World War, Turing went on to have an academic career in computer science.
-He was the first to question, based on how humans use available information as well as reason in order to solve problems and make decisions, why couldn’t machines do the same thing?
+He wondered how to teach machines “think” in a way similar to that of humans.

 Research in the technology was kickstarted by a seminal paper from McCulloch and Pitts which set out the first ideas about using mathematical models to build neural networks.
 It was the starting point for the development of the field as we know it today.
 Key milestones in the progress of AI include the first self-learning game of Checkers developed in 1952 by Arthur Samuel, the opening of the first AI Lab by McCarthy at Stanford in 1963, and perhaps the first use of AI in a real-life setting in 1991 for logistics planning during the Gulf War.